marenkovkirill/hello-world-license-test/README.md

 # About RCML

-*RCML* is an intellectual management system and high level programming language developed for industrial robotics.
+*RCML* is an intellectual management system and high level programming language for industrial robotics.

-*RCML* commercial software  for industiral robotics allows to create adaptive cells and production lines and reduces the cost of their programming and changeover up to 10 times.
+*RCML* commercial software allows to create adaptive cells and production lines with industrial robots and reduces the cost of their programming and changeover up to 10 times.

 *RCML* is an official partner of largest manufacturers of industrial robots in the world: [ABB (Switzerland)](http://new.abb.com/products/robotics), [FANUC (Japan)](http://www.fanuc.com/), [KUKA (Germany)](https://www.kuka.com/).